65roadster/cooked/README.md

 Edit the creds.php file with the username and password for your mysql database.

-Go to http://yourdomain.com/cooked/admin.php and click on "Reload Database" to create the database, tables, and load the example recipes.
-Click on "View Reclipe List" to start using the website.
+Go to http://yourdomain.com/cooked/initdb.php which will blow away everything in the database and repopulate it from scratch.
+Then go to http://yourdomain.com/cooked to view the recipe list.

 All recipes are stored under cooked/recipes.
-Each of these files are executed during the database load so only put trusted files in this directory.
+Each of these php files are executed during the database load so only put trusted files in this directory.
 To add, edit, or remove a recipe, add, edit or remove files in the recipes/ directory.
+Look at this files for exmaples on how to add your own recipes to the database.

 ### Prerequisites